What Is Outpatient Rehab?

 There are many benefits to outpatient rehab.
 Here are some of the most advantageous:

 Every rehab facility differs in pricing simply because they offer different services and amenities.
-However, it is safe to say that outpatient rehab is typically substantially less costly than inpatient rehab since you are using fewer facilities, services, and amenities.
+However, it is safe to say that outpatient rehab is typically substantially less costly than inpatient rehab since you are using fewer services and amenities and are not residing in a facility.

 Patients are required to check in to the treatment facility for a certain amount of days and hours.
 However, they have much more freedom than inpatient rehab, including the ability to continue daily activities.